symfony/symfony-docs/quick_tour/the_big_picture.rst

 --------------------------

-Symfony2 comes with a visual server configuration tester to help avoid some headaches that come from web server or php misconfiguration.
-Please use the following url to see the diagnostics for your server:
+Symfony2 comes with a visual server configuration tester to help avoid some headaches that come from web server or PHP misconfiguration.
+Use the following url to see the diagnostics for your server:

     http://localhost/sandbox/web/check.php